LearningSys/sosp19/schedule.md

 8:45-9:00: &nbsp;&nbsp;&nbsp; Opening Remarks

 ### Session 1: Invited Talks
-9:00 - 9:30 &nbsp;&nbsp;&nbsp;     What are the Unique Challenges and Opportunities in Systems and ML?, Matei Zaharia, Stanford University and Databricks
+9:00 - 9:30 &nbsp;&nbsp;&nbsp;     *What are the Unique Challenges and Opportunities in Systems and ML?*, Matei Zaharia, Stanford University and Databricks

-9:30 - 10:00 &nbsp;&nbsp;&nbsp;    A View of Programming Languages & Software Engineering for ML Software, Caroline Lemieux, UC Berkeley
+9:30 - 10:00 &nbsp;&nbsp;&nbsp;    *A View of Programming Languages & Software Engineering for ML Software*, Caroline Lemieux, UC Berkeley

 ---